BibliothecaDAO/master-scroll/docs/game/troops-squads.md

 ## What are Squads?

 Troops are divided into three tiers with stats weighed by the rarity of resource cost.
-One squad is made of 25 troops:
+One squad is made of 15 troops:

 ![alt](/img/game/squads.png)

-This forms a single squad that you can use to Raid or you can just use as defense on your Realm.
+This forms a single squad that you can use to raid or you can just use as defense on your Realm.
 Tier 3 troops offer special bonuses to the whole squad.

 If a troop is slain they are removed from the squad and the game.